-Our SENCO has 7 years experience in this role and has previously worked as Pupil Premium Co-Ordinator, Alternative Provision Co-Ordinator, Head of Year and Head of Subject.
+Our SENCO has 9 years experience in this role and has previously worked as Pupil Premium Co-Ordinator, Alternative Provision Co-Ordinator, Head of Year and Head of Subject.

-We have a team of 22 teaching assistants, including 5 higher level teaching assistants (HLTAs) who are trained to deliver SEN provision.
+We have a team of 22 teaching assistants, including Higher Level Teaching Assistants (HLTAs) who are trained to deliver SEN provision.

-In the last academic year, staff have been trained in Autism Spectrum Disorders (ASD) Awareness, MAPAA Training, Behaviour Management Techniques and Specific Learning Difficulties (SpLD) Awareness.
+In the last academic year, staff have been trained in Autism Spectrum Disorders (ASD) Awareness, MAPAA Training, Behaviour Management Techniques, Specific Learning Difficulties (SpLD) Awareness, ADHD awareness and